 Always use a premium quality Natural Animal Hide Glue formulated

-to be water soluble and usable
+to be water soluble and usable at different thicknesses.
+This type

-glue and water.
-Allow the glue to absorb the water
+Allow the glue to absorb the water completely.

-Apply the heat to thoroughly mix and liquefy.
+Apply heat to thoroughly dissolve and liquefy the mixture.
 Add

 more water as needed to bring the glue to the proper consistency.